-The applicant sampled chia from Bolivia and compared the analytical results to those for the authorised comparator with respect to macro and micronutrients.
-The comparative data provided indicates relatively minor differences in protein, fat, carbohydrate, fibre and minerals between the two sources of chia seed.
-The applicant contends that chia seeds are naturally stable to oxidative degradation primarily through the design of their shells, which effectively seals the seed, and also by naturally occurring antioxidants present in the seed.
+The applicant provides comparative data on the macro and micronutrients in their Chia seed which are generally equivalent to those for the authorised comparator.
+Minor differences are observed in the levels of ash and linoleic acid but these are within the range that would be expected due to natural variation.
+The applicant asserts that Chia seeds are naturally stable to oxidative degradation primarily through the natural design of their shells, which effectively seals the seed, and also by naturally occurring antioxidants present in the seed.